eScienceLab/eScienceLab.github.io/_projects/sysmo-db.md

 * provides an integrated platform for the dissemination of the results of the SysMO projects to the scientific community; and
 * facilitates standardisation of practices in Systems Biology for the interfacing of modelling and experimentation.

-SysMO-DB had a second round of funding - [SysMO-DB2](http://www.bbsrc.ac.uk/research/grants-search/AwardDetails/?FundingReference=BB%2fI004637%2f1) - that ran from Nov 2014 until November 2014 .
+SysMO-DB had a second round of funding - [SysMO-DB2](http://www.bbsrc.ac.uk/research/grants-search/AwardDetails/?FundingReference=BB%2fI004637%2f1) - that ran from November 2010 until November 2014 .

 The success of SysMO-DB eventually lead to the formation and funding of [FAIRDOM](/projects/fairdom)